 - advising a Chinese state-owned engineering company contractor in relation to its EPC contract to construct a beneficiation plant in Saudi Arabia, providing full project lifecycle advice, and support in the preparation and negotiation of claims

 - advising a multinational pharmaceutical and healthcare corporation and conducting internal investigations into compliance breaches at its Asia subsidiaries and service providers

 - defending regulatory enforcement proceedings against a global investment bank for alleged due diligence failings in their role on IPOs

 Rebecca is fluent in English, Mandarin, Cantonese and Malay.
-She is also able to communicate in basic Korean.
+She also speaks basic Korean.